hpcleuven/VscDocumentation/source/access/mfa_login.rst

 - Go back to your browser, SSH client or terminal.
   You should now be connected to a login node on the cluster or to the OnDemand web portal, respectively.
-  E.g. for a PuTTY session, a successful login is rewarded with a welcome message:
+  In plain SSH connections a successful login is rewarded with a welcome message:

    .. _login_node:
    .. figure:: mfa_login/login_node.PNG